 AUC0-∞, must be estimated using the slope of the end-part of the plot of

 the natural logarithm of tracer concentration against time.
 This can be done e.g. using program

 If blood sampling is not started right after i.v. injection, the plasma peak will be missed.
 This has traditionally been the case in (non-PET) PK studies and measurement of GFR.
 In that case the initial concentration, C0, can be estimated for instance by back-extrapolating to t=0 from log-linear regression of the two first concentration values.
 Small-molecular compounds usually have two phases (fast and slow) in the decrease of the plasma concentration curve, and bi-exponential decay model is then used to describe the plasma concentration as a function of time:

 As an example, back-extrapolation using exponential function fitting method is applied to a plasma curve from a [18F]FDG study in Figure 1.
 The bias introduced by extrapolation to zero time in PK bolus studies (“mixing error”) was noted by Sapirstein et al (1952, 1955).
 PK studies are traditionally also based on venous blood sampling instead of arterial sampling, which introduces another error.
 Since the arteriovenous difference is often small at later time points, the back-extrapolation method based on those late samples, the mixing error (or “bolus error”) tends to become negligible (Russell & Dubovsky, 1999).

-The total clearance of PET ligand after a single intravenous dose can be calculated as
+The total clearance of PET radiopharmaceutical after a single intravenous dose can be calculated as